OnroerendErfgoed/atramhasis/docs/source/development.rst

 Admin development
 =================

-To work on the admin part, you'll need `npm`_ and `bower`_ installed.
+To work on the admin part, you'll need `npm`_ installed.
 Consult your operating system documentation on how to install these.
 The following instructions will assume you're running a recent Debian based Linux distribution.

 .. code-block:: bash

-    # install npm, bower and grunt-cli
+    # install npm and grunt-cli
-    $ sudo apt-get install nodejs
+    $ sudo apt install nodejs
-    $ sudo apt-get install npm
+    $ sudo apt install npm
-    $ sudo npm install -g bower grunt-cli
+    $ sudo npm install -g grunt-cli
+    # install js dependencies for public site using npm
+    $ cd atramhasis/static
+    $ npm install
-    # install js dependencies using bower
+    # install js dependencies for admin using npm
     $ cd atramhasis/static/admin
-    $ bower install
-    # install dojo build tools
     $ npm install

-These commands will install a couple of js libraries that Atramhasis uses in :file:`/atramhasis/static/admin/src` and a set of tools to be able to generate js builds.
+These commands will install a couple of js libraries that Atramhasis uses in :file:`/atramhasis/static/node_modules` and :file:`/atramhasis/static/admin/node_modules` and a set of tools to be able to generate js builds.
 Builds are carried out through a simple `grunt`_ file:

 .. code-block:: bash